scftjannah/scftjannah/README.md

 - 👋 Hi, I’m @scftjannah ! :D
 - 👀 I’m interested in: software engineering and UI Design
-- 🌱 I’m currently learning: Phyton and Swift
+- 🌱 I’m currently learning: Python and Swift
 - 💞️ I’m looking to collaborate on: i have no idea sorry :|
 - 📫 How to reach me:
 - twitter (@TechyJannah)